maplemavin/docs/api_v1.md

 type _(required)_

-    the type of fulfiller to create, one of: STAGEBLOC, SHIPSTATION, SHIPWORKS, IMPRESS, TOWNSEND, BENCHMARK, RICHARDS_AND_SOUTHERN, DELIVERY_AGENT, AMPLIFIER
+    the type of fulfiller to create, one of: STAGEBLOC

-external_account_id

-    the account_id for the external service. required if type is one of: IMPRESS, DELIVERY_AGENT, AMPLIFIER

-external_username

-    the username for the external service. required if type is one of: SHIPSTATION, SHIPWORKS, BENCHMARK, AMPLIFIER

-    for AMPLIFIER integrations, the username is the "order source code"

-external_password

-    the password for the external service. required if type is one of: SHIPSTATION, SHIPWORKS, BENCHMARK

-external_url

-    the url against which to register sales orders. required if type is IMPRESS

 international_shipping_agreement